Squarespace vs. Wix: Top Site Builders Go Head-to-Head 2023

 |Contract Period (Months)||1 - 12||1 - 12||1 - 12||1 - 12|

 |Free of Ads|

-With its free version and more competitive rates, Wix again edges out Squarespace in terms of pricing.
+With its free version and more competitive rates, Wix again edges out Squarespace.

-When it comes to customer ratings, Squarespace is slightly ahead of Wix.
+In terms of customer ratings, Squarespace is slightly ahead of Wix.
 Many of its users commend the platform's beginner-friendliness and sleek designs.
-Criticism can be found though, primarily on Trustpilot, regarding its support and lack of customizability.
+Criticism can be found, primarily on Trustpilot, relating to its support and lack of customizability.
 Wix also comes in for some harsh words on Trustpilot, with most of the reviews negative in character, citing disruptions and long loading times.